Thesis Format - Detailed Guideline and Template

 - Capitalize the first letter of the important words in headings and titles.

 - Do not change the all-cap style used for acronyms, e.g., AIDS.

 Formatting and writing a thesis is a challenging assignment for most people as it requires a lot of time.
-Nevertheless, it can be stressful for students who work under a limited time frame.
+It can be especially stressful for students who work under a limited time frame.
 As a result, they end up submitting a low-quality thesis.

-Thus, instead of risking your grades, hire an expert writer who is dedicated and experienced in their work.
+Instead of risking your grades, hire an expert writer who is dedicated and experienced in his work.
 MyPerfectWords.com is the best essay writing service that focuses on providing high-quality standards.

 We guarantee to deliver your writing assignments within the given deadline.
 Simply contact our customer support team and place your order now.